Health Watch - Breast Cancer: Ultrasound

 Health Watch is a Public Service of the Office of News and Publications and is intended to provide general information only and should not replace the advice of a medical professional.
 You should contact your physician if you have questions about any of these topics.

-This week on Health Watch, we’re talking about breast cancer, in honor of National Breast Cancer Awareness Month.
-Self exams and mammograms are the first line of defense in early detection, but mammogram results sometimes require additional testing.
+This week on Health Watch, we’re talking about breast cancer, in recognition of National Breast Cancer Awareness Month.
+The key to surviving breast cancer is early detection.
+Regular mammograms are the primary way of detecting breast cancer, but some women may need additional screening.

 Health Watch is heard Monday through Friday nationwide on ABC Satellite Radio.
 Call your local radio station and ask if they carry the program.